What is Twitter Advanced Search?

 - Analytics dashboard loaded with lots of useful insights

 - Identify and track Influencers

 - Top related media, hashtags, users, and URL

 - Predictive analytics

-Using Twitter’s advanced search feature can be really helpful in getting targeted Twitter data.
-Options such as Account specification, targeting preferences and date range all allow you to get your desired data easily.
+Using Twitter Advanced Search can be really helpful in getting targeted Twitter data.
+Options such as Account specification, targeting preferences, and date range give you the desired data easily.